-Thus, $pSun{int} = LAI{sun-int}/LAI$ represents the proportion of leaf remaining in the light when shaded by the tree's own leaves.
+Thus, $pSun{int} = LAI{sun-int}/LAI$ represents the proportion of leaf remain-801 ing in the light when shaded by the tree's own leaves.
+802

-Finally, the proportion of sun leaves of a tree is $pSun{tree} = pSun{ext} \times pSun{int}$.
+Finally, the proportion of sun leaves of a tree is $pSun{tree} = pSun{ext} \times$ 803 $pSun{int}$.
+804

 Distribution of radiations by layer.
+806

 If SamsaraLight allows us to know the amount of energy absorbed per tree according to each domain (PAR/NIR) and type of energy (direct/diffused), noted E{tree} , it does not allow us to distribute this amount between layers, differentiating leaves with high interception and leaves with low interception.
-To do so, we firstly divide the leaf surface of a tree into n equalsized layers, and we assume that the radiative characteristics are homogeneous within a layer.
-We define a distribution function f_i , that determines E_i , the amount of energy that is absorbed by layer i:
+Firstly, we divide the leaf surface of a tree in-into n equal-sized layers, and we assume that the radiative characteristics are homogeneous within a layer.
+We define a distribution function f_i , that determines E_i , the amount of energy that is absorbed from by layer i: 814